FirelyTeam/firely-docs/vonk/facade/enablesearch_2.rst

 * Now we moved the problem to ``SearchPatient``, so this method needs to be implemented.
   The pattern here is:

    #.
-Create a query - a PatientQuery in this case.
+Create a query - in this case, a PatientQuery via PatientQueryFactory.
    #.
 Execute the query against the DbContext (our _visiContext) to get a count of matches.
    #.
 Execute the query against the DbContext to get the current page of results.
    #.
 Map the results using the _resourceMapper